00

 • Use paid ads: If you want to reach a broader audience, consider using Google Ads or Facebook Ads to promote your BOGO sale.

-Step 5: Monitor and Optimize Your Sale
+Step 5: Monitor and Optimize Your Sales

 Key Metrics to Measure the Performance of BOGO Sales